Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

-Some mics may have a fixed pattern while some have a variable pattern that you can adjust.
-Knowing what you'll be recording will help narrow down your choices.
+Having a good idea of what you'll be recording will help narrow down your choices.

 This setup will "listen" to sounds coming from all directions.